Phone : +256 781 451 207

 How to reach Ishasha sector of Queen Elizabeth National Park

-It is possible to travel with a private vehicle but international visitors may need to hire a car or use the reliable services of a tour operator/company.
+It is possible to travel with a private vehicle but international Tourists may need to hire a car or use the services of a reliable tour operator/company.
 The vehicle must be a 4X4 because the roads in this remote section of the park are not very good and can be dusty or muddy depending on the season of the year.
 The park authorities do their best to maintain the rough roads but heavy rains damage several sections of the road.

 The best time to visit Ishasha